FarronF/limerick-council-meetings/meetings/2023/06/08-Meeting of the Home and Social Development Strategic Policy Committee/Minutes – Meeting of the Home and Social Strategic Policy Committee – 12th April 2023.md

 notice to quit at ease.
 Ms Curley advised that the properties should be in a good condition and LCCC

 will seek additional funding for refurbishment from the DHLGH where required.
-Mr. Curley advised--- 6
+Mr. Curley advised
+---
+6

 that the number of bedrooms would not prevent LCCC from acquiring a house to support